yardencsGitHub/yardencsGitHub.github.io/_pages/cv.md

 Service and leadership
 ======
 **Popular lectures for school children (*2018*)**
-Overview: My presentations in a local elementary school, \What can we learn from songbirds?" aim to communicate the passion for science and describe some of the questions we have and how songbirds can help us answer them in the lab.
+Overview: [My presentations](/talks/2018-11-20-talk-3) in a local elementary school, "What can we learn from songbirds?" aim to communicate the passion for science and describe some of the questions we have and how songbirds can help us answer them in the lab.

 **Ad Hoc Referee:** journal of behavioral processes (*2017-present*)